COS301-SE-2020/Project-Tree/README.md

 </details>
 <details><summary> What I did for Demo 1</summary>

-  - Implementation of creating of tasks
+  - Implementation of creating tasks
-  - Implementation of creating of dependencies
+  - Implementation of creating dependencies

 </details>